vlabella/GLE/README.md

 	cmake --install build --config Release
 	```

 All gle files will be installed similar to Linux.
 The installation location can be changed by setting `CMAKE_INSTALL_PREFEX` on the initial cmake call.
+For example, to install in `/usr` instead of `/usr/local` pass `-DMAKE_INSTAL_PREFIX=/usr` to the initial cmake call.

 ### Post Installation Configuration and Testing